MareoRaft/viagogo-product-case-study/README.md

 There is a spike in the conversion rate on October 18th.
 This may indicate that there was a big event coming up, and users were arriving at the app having already decided to buy tickets.

-The following time series analysis breaks up the conversion rate into the sum of 4 separate components: The October 18th outlier, the rolling average trend, weekly periodic behavior, and noise:
+The following time series analysis breaks up the conversion rate into the _sum of 4 separate components_: The October 18th outlier, the rolling average trend, the weekly periodic behavior, and the remaining noise:

 ![](img/time-series-analysis.png)